bufferings/kori/docs/en/guide/openapi.md

 # OpenAPI Integration

-OpenAPI integration is one of Kori's most powerful features.
-Generate beautiful, interactive API documentation automatically from your Zod schemas with zero maintenance overhead.

-> Coming from Validation?
-Perfect!
-Since you're already using schemas, adding documentation is just two lines of code.
-Your validation schemas become beautiful, interactive docs instantly! ✨

-## Why Kori's OpenAPI Stands Out

-🚀 **Zero Maintenance**: Documentation stays perfectly in sync with your code.
-Change your schema once, documentation updates automatically.

-🎯 **Beautiful Developer Experience**: Interactive documentation with modern UI.
-Test APIs directly in the browser with real request/response examples.

-💪 **Schema-Driven**: Your existing validation schemas power the documentation.
-No duplicate effort, no documentation drift.
+Generate interactive API documentation automatically from your schemas.
+Kori's extensible OpenAPI system keeps your documentation perfectly synchronized with your validation schemas.
+While Kori's architecture is designed to support different schema libraries, we officially provide first-class Zod integration out of the box.

-## Quick Start
+## Setup

-Install the OpenAPI plugins:
+Install the Zod OpenAPI integration plugins:

 ```bash
 npm install @korix/zod-openapi-plugin @korix/openapi-scalar-ui-plugin
 ```

-Add two plugins to your existing Kori app:
+Add two plugins to your Kori application:

 ```typescript
 import { createKori } from '@korix/kori';